The emergence of conversational commerce represents the next big opportunity for brands and retailers to capture and engage with their audience.

 You support these interactions with human agents, chatbots, or a mix of both.

-It makes a ton of sense, and its growth in popularity led various outlets to take turns predicting it’s dominance.
-In 2016, The Observer dubbed it the year of conversational commerce.
-Then Forbes made the same prediction again three years later in 2019.
+Conversational commerce makes a ton of sense, and its growth in popularity led various outlets to take turns predicting its dominance.

 It explains why multiple studies show that insufficient product details disappoint online shoppers and prevent them from checking out.

 That’s where conversational commerce comes into play.
 You’re giving your customers a voice.
-They can ask you for product recommendations, find their size, and compare options.
+They can ask you for product recommendations, find their size, and compare options in real time.